 Meanwhile, in a big bowl, mash the bananas and add the vanilla.
 Mix well.
 Set aside.

 Pour the hot almond, date and water mixture into a blender and blend on low.
 Add the maple syrup and blend on low, gradually increasing to high.
 Blend on high for 2-3 minutes or until thick and smooth, scraping down the sides of the blender as needed.
 Blend until the dates are small specks.
-Some almonds may remain as miniature granules, that is fine.
+Some almonds will remain as miniature granules, that is fine.

 Pour the almond cream mixture into the banana mixture.
 With electric beaters, mix until well combined.
 Add the chia seed gel and mix again.
 Then add the flour and baking soda and mix with beaters again.
 Add the walnuts and beat (don’t put the walnuts in whole; not chopping them changes the texture of the bread).
 Add the balsamic vinegar and beat until well combined.